 In some applications, it is useful to model situations in which a server fails.
-For example, a machine might break down and later be repaired, or a network connection might fail and later be restored.
-This section explores ways to model failure of a server, as well as server states.
+For example, a machine breaks down and later is repaired, or a network connection fails and later is restored.
+This section explores ways to model failure of a server, and server states.

-The blocks in the Servers library do not have built-in states, so you can design states in any way that is appropriate for your application.
-Some examples of possible server states are in the table below.
+Server blocks do not have built-in states, so you can design states in any way that is appropriate for your application.
+Some examples of possible server states are in this table.

 |Server as Communication Channel||Server as Machine||Server as Human Processor|